Woman showing an elderly man a tablet screen

 Complete your degree in just two years

-This program is designed for students who have completed a diploma in Social Service Work, Social Service Work – Gerontology, Community Work or an equivalent program.
+This program is designed for students who have completed a diploma in Social Service Work, Social Service Work – Gerontology, Child and Youth Care, Community Work or an equivalent program.
 Students from these programs who meet the admission requirements will be able to enter directly into the third year of this degree.
 No bridging courses are required to get into this unique program, which consists of four semesters and an internship.

 Learn skills that are in high demand